tantalum/tantalum.github.io/_drafts/an-architecture-for-passworless-authentication.markdown

 User: We are discussion human users as apposed to [service accounts](https://unix.stackexchange.com/questions/314725/what-is-the-difference-between-user-and-service-account).
 Authentication: This architecture is focused on [Authenticating](https://en.wikipedia.org/wiki/Authentication), i.e. verifying, a user's identity.
 Consumer-facing: This is your run of the mill website where, today, users register with a username, email, and password.
 Users login by providing a username and password and are able to reset their password by requesting a magic link sent to their inbox.
 MFA might or might not be a requirement.
-Web application: The user is authentication to a web application hosted on the internet, as opposed to a locally running app or loggin into their personal device.
+Web application: The user is authentication to a web application hosted on the internet, as opposed to a locally running app or logging into their personal device.

 ## Current State: Passwords Have Eaten the Web